 The Chair of the Workgroup talked through a high-level presentation of the responses received which can be located in Annex 6.
-The Workgroup agreed to review the summary of responses and further discuss where respondents did not support the consultation questions.
+The Workgroup discussed the responses that did not support the consultation questions in further detail.

 The Chair advised the Workgroup that nine of the eleven responses agreed that the original proposal better facilitated the applicable CUSC Objectives.
 One respondent outlined that the intention of the proposal is supported, however the original would not better facilitate the applicable objectives.
 Another respondent advised that the Proposer has not provided sufficient evidence that the current CUSC governance is detrimental to competition as the CUSC Panel only has a limited role in the change process.